 ACTIV.A.C.™ Therapy System is a portable advanced therapy system that promotes wound healing.
-Doctors can prescribe negative pressure wound therapy (NPWT) for numerous traumatic and chronic wound patients in the home setting.
+Can be prescribed for a variety of indicated wound types in the post-acute setting.

 • Real-time audible and visual cues provide instant feedback on dressing leaks